canalplus/rx-player/doc/Getting_Started/Tutorials/EventStream_Handling.md

 - `"streamEvent"`: an event has just been reached.

 - `"streamEventSkip"`: an event has been skipped over.
-This usually means that a player seek operation resulted in the corresponds event being "missed".
+This usually means that a player seek operation resulted in the corresponding event being "missed".

 In any case, the corresponding event will be attached as a payload.